 - 1. The Compliance Officer (this role is fulfilled by the General Manager) reports directly to the Board of VICO on a regular basis and at least annually.
 The Board ensures that the Compliance Officer has sufficient experience and qualifications and is of good repute to discharge the associated duties, in line with VICO's Fitness and Propriety Policy. - 2.
 The Board endeavors to ensure the independence of the compliance function of VICO.
-The independence in respect of the day to day environment in which the Compliance Officer of VICO works is reinforced by the Board of VICO by: - ✓ Formal appointment by the Board; - ✓ Compliance Officer reports directly to the Board; - ✓ The Compliance Officer has complete and unfettered access to all information and personnel they require to discharge their duties; - ✓ Peer review of compliance tasks carried out quarterly and annually by Aon Insurances Managers (Dublin) Limited in order to confirm compliance with all regulatory requirements.
+The independence in respect of the day to day environment in which the Compliance Officer of VICO works is reinforced by the Board of VICO by: - ✓ Formal appointment by the Board; - ✓ Compliance Officer reports directly to the Board; - ✓ The Compliance Officer has complete and unfettered access to all information and personnel they require to discharge their duties; - Peer review of compliance tasks carried out by a third party in order to confirm compliance with all regulatory requirements.

-The Board has committed to at least once a year undertake a Compliance Risk Assessment for VICO to identify and assess the main compliance risk issues facing VICO.
-This Compliance Risk Assessment forms part of the overall Risk Management System of VICO which monitors the risks faced by VICO.
+The Board has committed to at least once a year to identify and assess the main compliance risk issues facing VICO.
+This forms part of the overall Risk Management System which monitors the risks faced by VICO.
 The Board amends this policy as necessary to ensure that the policy continues to be relevant in addressing the compliance risks faced by VICO.
+The Board have also committed to implementing a software system in order to assess and manage the ongoing compliance and governance requirements under Solvency II thus ensuring a proactive approach to the compliance function.